Marlboro High School: Athletics

 The Marlboro High School Mustangs compete in Division A North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties, along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,363 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 The school participates as the host school / lead agency in a joint ice hockey team with Holmdel High School.
-The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.
+The co-op program operates under agreements scheduled to expire June 30, 2028.

-The girls tennis team won the Group IV state title in 1987 (defeating Ridgewood High School in the final match of the tournament), 1988 (vs. Morris Knolls High School), 1990 (vs. Livingston High School), 1991 (vs. Livingston), 1992 (vs. Ridgewood) and 1993 (vs. Ridgewood); the team won the Tournament of Champions in 1990 (vs. Red Bank Catholic High School in the finals) and 1991 (vs. Moorestown High School).
+The girls' tennis team won the Group IV state title in 1987 (defeating Ridgewood High School in the final match of the tournament), 1988 (vs. Morris Knolls High School), 1990 (vs. Livingston High School), 1991 (vs. Livingston), 1992 (vs. Ridgewood) and 1993 (vs. Ridgewood); the team won the Tournament of Champions in 1990 (vs. Red Bank Catholic High School in the finals) and 1991 (vs. Moorestown High School).
 The 1987 team won the Group IV title with a 3–2 win against Ridgewood in the final match of the tournament.

-The girls indoor track team won the Group IV state championship in 1991.
+The girls' indoor track team won the Group IV state championship in 1991.

 In 1994, the football team won the Central Jersey Group IV state sectional championship, completing a 10–1 season with a 27–13 victory over Piscataway High School at Giants Stadium.

 In 2001, his senior year, Ty Jensen was the first Marlboro track and field athlete to win a title in every championship race during a single season.
 In the 1600 meter run, Jensen was the Monmouth County Champion, Shore Conference Champion, Central Jersey Group IV Champion, Group IV State Champion and the overall Meet of Champions Champion.
 He still holds the school record for the 1600 meter run with a time of 4:12.